Kogarah North Precinct Public Domain Plan

 The plan for high density, high rise environment for Kogarah will have a tremendous negative impact on the homeowners of this little suburb.
 It will affect the amount of traffic as well as safety issues due to a influx in the number of people living in the area.
 As Home owners we are constantly being bombarded with offers to sell our property in order to use our land for high rise units.
 It's not only frustrating, it's irritating.
 We worked so hard to achieve the Australian dream of owning our house.
 It took us years of waiting for the right house to come along but we were willing to wait because we love this suburb.
 We are not willing to sell.

-Concerned Resident almost 6 years ago
+Concerned Resident over 6 years ago

 I am very disappointed as a resident of this once beautiful, family oriented and close community suburb who is now being turn into a money grabbing business.
 I agree that any development is good for the community however please step back and look at what is happening in our streets namely Station Street and Railway Parade traffic chaos day and night, too much infrastructure , numerous units, over population and constant lack of planning.
 I still remember when Kogarah was once a peaceful, quiet suburb and a great place to live.
 I am constantly being harass by developers who is interested in my property, I am not interested in selling and I will never be as Kogarah is my home for the past 30years !!!
 I am very upset that on one seems to acknowledge my neighbourhood concerns.

-Kogarahlocal32years almost 6 years ago
+Kogarahlocal32years over 6 years ago

 With all the towers planned, please have consideration for capturing the winter sun in the public areas.
 Planting of deciduous trees should be a requirement.

-GSmith almost 6 years ago
+GSmith over 6 years ago

 Appalling!